xianwang99/EKFProject/README.md

 The plot on the right side represents the trajectory of both the estimated (black) and actual (red).
 A green line is created perpendicular to the trajectory showing the trace of P.

-To start the program select LocalizationGUI.m and press the run button.
+To start the program:
+1. Select LocalizationGUI.m and press the run button.
-Press on the Open Data File button, select a data file and run the simulation.
+2. Press on the Open Data File button, select a data file and run the simulation.

 Other data file can be created.